isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

  </p>
    </div>
  </div>

+</p><h4> LET’S SING!</h4>
+<p>Introduce the theme of animals by beginning with a fun song!
+Ask your child to think about what sounds animals make and invite them to make some animal noises together.</p>

 <h3 class="margin--bottom--lg" id="lp-amazingbody"><b>The Amazing Body: Let’s Explore My Body!  </b></h3>
  <p><b>Suitable for 3 to 6 years old children</b></p>